MaximilianLS98/freelancesite/README.md

 ## Questions

-If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).
+If you have any issues or questions, reach out to me on [email](mailto:maximilian+githubrepo@kaktusfamilien.no)